noahhjackson/systems34_2021_Noah_Jackson/README.md

-# systems34

-This is the repository for my VCE Systems Engineering 3/4 project.
-The accompanying files will be available here :)

-Have a nice day
+# Systems Engineering 3/4 2021

+This is my Systems Engineering 3/4 project for 2021.
+It is contained within the powerpoint presentation in the repository.
+Also included is photos, a video, and the code that I wrote to make it work.